Interested in a career in biology? The Saint Louis University Department of Biology has the perfect program for you.

 Saint Louis University offers a Bachelor of Arts and a Bachelor of Science in biology and an undergraduate biology minor.
 Concentrations are available in biological sciences, biological chemistry and molecular biology, cell biology and physiology, ecology, evolution and conservation, and plant sciences.

-The Department of Biology offers advanced degrees at both the master's and doctoral level.
+The Department of Biology offers advanced degrees at both the master's and doctoral levels.
 Excellent research facilities are available in individual faculty labs; the department also maintains a core facility.

 We are organized into two broad areas of specialization: cell and molecular regulation (CMR) and ecology, evolution and systematics (EES).
 In either of these areas, you may elect to pursue one of the following programs of graduate study: